 - In Atlus's 2011 puzzle game Catherine, Teddie from Persona 4 makes an appearance in the form of a figure on a bar table and a mascot on a beer bottle.
 The main character owns books called "Persona".
-A scene in Persona 4: The Animation shows that Yu Narukami changed his girlfriend's ringtone to the game over theme from Catherine.
+A scene in Persona 4: The Animation shows that Yu Narukami changed his "girlfriend" Ai's ringtone to the game over theme from Catherine.
 Later, in Persona 5, there's a PVC figurine of Catherine in Futaba's room, and one of the crane game prizes is a doll of a sheep man from Catherine.